veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 The **Groups** interface provides methods to manage groups and their members within a tenant.
 Use it to retrieve groups andgroup members, and update group properties.

 ##### Get groups in tenant with support for OData query parameters
-To check the groups in the tenant with support for OData query parameters, call the following endpoint with a GET method:
+To check the groups in the tenant with support for OData query parameters, call the following endpoint using the GET method:
 * `/tenants/{tenantId}/groups`

 ##### Check a group
-To check a specific group by its ID, call the following endpoint with a GET method:
+To check a specific group by its ID, call the following endpoint using the GET method:
 * `/tenants/{tenantId}/groups/{groupId}`

 ##### Check direct users and groups in a group
-To check all direct users and groups within a group, call the following endpoint with a GET method:
+To check all direct users and groups within a group, call the following endpoint using the GET method:
 * `/tenants/{tenantId}/groups/{groupId}/members`

 ##### Get users
-To check all users, including users inherited from groups, call the following endpoint with a GET method:
+To check all users, including users inherited from groups, call the following endpoint using the GET method:
 * `/tenants/{tenantId}/groups/{groupId}/members/exploded`

 ##### Update a member
-To update member properties using a JSON patch document,  call the following endpoint with a PATCH method:
+To update member properties using a JSON patch document,  call the following endpoint using the PATCH method:
 * `/tenants/{tenantId}/groups/{groupId}/members/{memberId}`

 ##### Update a group
-To update group properties using a JSON patch document, call the following endpoint with a PATCH method:
+To update group properties using a JSON patch document, call the following endpoint using the PATCH method:
 * `/tenants/{tenantId}/groups/{groupId}`

 ##### Check what groups a group is a part of
-To list all the groups a specific group is a member of, call the following endpoint with a GET method:
+To list all the groups a specific group is a member of, call the following endpoint using the GET method:
 * `/tenants/{tenantId}/groups/{groupId}/memberOf`

 ##### Get applications group has a license for
-To check all the applications licensed for the group, call the following endpoint with a GET method:
+To check all the applications licensed for the group, call the following endpoint using the GET method:
 * `/tenants/{tenantId}/groups/{groupId}/applications`

 #### Me
 The **Me** interface provides methods to retrieve information about the logged-in user, including their applications, groups, and tenants.

 ##### Check details for logged-in user
-To check the details for the logged-in user, call the following endpoint with a GET method:
+To check the details for the logged-in user, call the following endpoint using the GET method:
 * `/me`

 ##### Check all applications the user has access to
-To check all the applications to which the user has access, call the following endpoint with a GET method:
+To check all the applications to which the user has access, call the following endpoint using the GET method:
 * `/me/applications`

 ##### Check all applications in the tenant to which the user has access
-To check all the applications in the tenant to which the user has access, call the following endpoint with a GET method:
+To check all the applications in the tenant to which the user has access, call the following endpoint using the GET method:
 * `/me/tenants/{tenantId}/applications`

 ##### Check groups to which the logged-in user belongs
-To check all the groups to which the logged-in user belongs, call the following endpoint with a GET method:
+To check all the groups to which the logged-in user belongs, call the following endpoint using the GET method:
 * `/me/tenants/{tenantId}/groups`

 ##### Check all the tenants to which the logged-on user belongs
-To check all the tenants to which the logged-on user belong, call the following endpoint with a GET method:
+To check all the tenants to which the logged-on user belong, call the following endpoint using the GET method:
 * `/me/tenants`

 ##### Check all tenants to which the logged-on user belongs and has access to a specific application
-To check all the tenants the logged-on user is a member of and has access to a specific application, call the following endpoint with a GET method:
+To check all the tenants the logged-on user is a member of and has access to a specific application, call the following endpoint using the GET method:
 * `/me/applications/{applicationId}/tenants`

 ##### Verify Veracity user policies